rust-lang/rust/src/doc/book/conditional-compilation.md

 default = []

 # Add feature "foo" here, then you can use it.
-# Our "foo" feature depends on nothings else.
+# Our "foo" feature depends on nothing else.
 foo = []

 # The “secure-password” feature depends on the bcrypt package.